dmitriyfarbian/pyorientdb_fork/OGM.md

-# pyorient OGM
+# pyorientdb OGM

 The purpose of an Object-Graph Mapper, OGM for short, is to make interactions with large, complex graph databases more understandable and maintainable.

 Similar to an Object-Relational Mapper (ORM) used with relational databases, OGMs bridge a gap between the higher-level object-oriented concepts (classes) in your software and the vertexes and edges in your database.

-The pyorient OGM design was heavily inspired by the marvellous SQLAlchemy ORM.
+The pyorientdb OGM design was heavily inspired by the marvellous SQLAlchemy ORM.

 ## Overview